-This integrated interpretation of famines was largely triggered by publications written by the Indian economist Amartya Sen who, in his famous work 'Poverty and Famines', shifted the focus of famine research from the availability of food to the entitlement of food: "Starvation is the characteristic of some people not having enough food to eat.
-It is not the characteristic of there being not enough food to eat" (Sen, 1981: 1).
+This more comprehensive interpretation of famines was largely triggered by publications written by the Indian economist Amartya Sen who, in his famous work Poverty and Famines, shifted the focus of famine research from the availability of food to the entitlement of food: "Starvation is the characteristic of some people not having enough food to eat.
+It is not the characteristic of there being not enough food to eat" (Sen 1981: 1) (also see Pritchard, Chapter 1, this volume).
 To understand famine we need to understand both ownership patterns and exchange entitlements, and the forces that lie behind them.
-Like the paradigm of the moral economy, this approach highlights individual agency, the actions and reactions of women and men with regard to a decreased 'command over food' (Ravallion, 1997: 1206-7).
-The paradigm of famine research is deepened by a meso-level of command over food that is inserted between the former macro- and micro-levels of availability of food and individual suffering.
-The entitlement approach shifted the prime focus from the availability of food (a production-based approach) to the distribution of food (a market-based approach).
-This triggered two new lines of analysis.
-One line favored the individual actor, with the lack of purchasing power and/or property rights and entitlements as a main cause of vulnerability.
-The other looked at the functioning of food (grain) markets.
-A disturbance of the 'Smithian' open and competitive markets is seen as one of the main causes for a decline in food entitlements (Persson, 1999).
-Sen first applied this entitlements approach to the Great Bengali Famine of 1943-44 (Sen 1981, for a revision see Ó Gráda 2015).
+Like the paradigm of the moral economy, this approach highlights individual agency, the actions and reactions of women and men with regard to a decreased 'command over food' (Ravallion 1997: 1206-7).
+The entitlement approach stresses the meso-level of command over food that is inserted between the macro and micro-levels of availability of food and individual suffering.
+This shifted the prime focus from the availability of food (a production-based approach) to the distribution of food (a market-based approach).
+One new line of research favored the individual actor, with the lack of purchasing power and/or property rights and entitlements as a main cause of vulnerability.
+Another one looked at the functioning of food (grain) markets.
+A disturbance of the 'Smithian' open and competitive markets is seen as one of the main causes for a decline in food entitlements (Persson 1999).
+Sen first applied this entitlements approach to the Great Bengali Famine of 1943-44 (Sen 1981; for a revision see Ó Gráda 2015 ).
 He argued that hoarding, speculation and misjudgment on the part of the producers and merchants, at the expense of the rural poor, caused the crisis.
 This forced prices much higher than justified by food availability, closing the markets for the poor and killing over two million of them.
-Later on, the importance of institutions (such as households and village communities) in determining entitlements has also been taken into account (a transfer-based approach) (Devereux, 2007).
-This approach highlights internal household power relations, community networks, entitlements generated from communal property regimes, and rights or claims over resources that are held collectively.
+Later on, the importance of institutions (such as households and village communities) in determining entitlements has also been taken into account (Devereux 2007).
+This transfer-based approach highlights internal household power relations, community networks, entitlements generated from communal property regimes, and rights or claims over resources that are held collectively.
 All these debates reinforced the interpretation of famines as community crises, where scarcity and human suffering is accompanied and aggravated by a social breakdown, causing communities to lose their ability to support their vulnerable members.
-That is why famines are unique experiences that occupy a finite span of historical time and human experience while also being recurring patterns that reveal insight into a society's deeper and more enduring tensions and difficulties (Murton, 2000: 1414).
+That is why famines are unique experiences that occupy a finite span of historical time and human experience while also being recurring patterns that reveal insight into a society's deeper and more enduring tensions and difficulties (Murton 2000: 1414).